 In the wake of the collapse of the Rana Plaza garment factory in Bangladesh in 2013, initiatives to strengthen regulation of global supply chains in the textile and garment sector have multiplied.
 Tackling the issues involved requires sustained collaboration among industry, government, worker organisations and civil society.
 This project aims to promote such collaboration as well as the harmonisation of existing standards in the sector.

-The OECD has launched a review of the OECD Principles of Corporate Governance to ensure the continuing high quality, relevance and usefulness of the Principles taking into account recent developments in the corporate sector and capital markets.
+The OECD updated the OECD Principles of Corporate Governance to ensure their continuing high quality, relevance and usefulness, taking into account recent developments in the corporate sector and capital markets.

 English, PDF, 397kb

 The Japanese economy has for many years been characterised by a low corporate return on equity.
 Increasing returns requires better corporate governance that improves investment and the use of corporate resources, including cash holdings.

 As the demand for food increases, agriculture will continue to attract investment and new actors may be confronted with ethical dilemmas and find it difficult to implement responsible business conduct in their practices.
 In this context the OECD and the FAO are working together to develop due diligence guidance to help enterprises observe existing widely-supported standards for RBC along agricultural supply chains.